 ¼ tsp sea salt

 Meanwhile, steam your sweet potatoes.
 They should be fully cooked, but not mushy.
-I use the double broiler method to steam my potatoes, but you can also put a bit of water into a large microwave safe bowl, add the chopped potato and microwave in 30 second increments until softened.
+I steam my potatoes on the stovetop using a steamer basket, but you can also put a bit of water into a large microwave safe bowl, add the chopped potato and microwave in 30 second increments until softened.

 While you’re waiting for the bacon to cook and potatoes to steam, you can get started browning your beef.
 Melt coconut oil in a large cast iron skillet over medium heat, and add ground beef, sea salt, and black pepper.
 After 2-3 minutes cooking, add the green onion, and 2 ½ cups steamed sweet potato (reserve ½ a cup for the cheese sauce).
 Let cook until all the beef is browned and the sweet potatoes can caramelized a bit on the outside.